vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 ## Conclusions

-In the following table are shown the results in terms of time and final loss of the same model deployed on different number of GPUs.
+In the following table are shown the results regarding time and final loss of the same model deployed on a different number of GPUs.
 The model is trained for 10000 with a learning rate of 0.03 and batch size of 250 using the RMSProp optimizer.
 As concerns about the hardware, the model has been trained using GeForce GTX 970 GPUs.

 | GPUs | Time | Loss |
 |-------|--------|---------|